 - The ICR concept is a promising novel reactor configuration that have the potential to simplify the design, accelerate the commercialization, reduce the process cost, and pressurized the operation of chemical looping processes.

-- The project is a collaboration between NTNU and SINTEF Materials and Chemistry, and funded under the Research Council of Norway’s CLIMIT program.
+- The project is a collaboration between NTNU and SINTEF Industry, and funded under the Research Council of Norway’s CLIMIT program.

 - CO2 Capture process